 Assuming a 1:1 ratio of ABRYSVO-exposed to unexposed, a type 1 error of 0.05, and a target HR of 2.0 for the primary safety outcomes of preterm birth and pregnancy-associated hypertensive disorders, 818 and 218 pregnant individuals, respectively, from the ABRYSVO-exposed group and 818 and 218 respectively from the unexposed group will allow us to achieve 80% power.
-For more rare outcomes with event rates ranging from 1% (eg, PPROM) (Rath et al, 2021) to 0.01% (eg, atrial fibrillation) (Lee et al, 2016), a sample size of 3,269 to 326,868 is needed for both the ABRYSVO-exposed group and the unexposed group.
-This target HR was chosen given that associations with a HR of >2.0 are unlikely to be explained by confounding alone and this cut-off for the magnitude of effect increases the quality of evidence from an observational study (Guyatt et al, 2011).
+For more rare outcomes with event rates ranging from 1% (eg, PPROM) [27] to 0.01% (eg, atrial fibrillation) [28], a sample size of 3,269 to 326,868 is needed for both the ABRYSVO-exposed group and the unexposed group.
+This target HR was chosen given that associations with a HR of >2.0 are unlikely to be explained by confounding alone and this cut-off for the magnitude of effect increases the quality of evidence from an observational study [29].
 To detect an HR of 1.2 for the primary safety outcomes of preterm birth and pregnancy-associated hypertensive disorders, 11,848 and 3,160 pregnant individuals, respectively, are needed for both the ABRYSVO-exposed group and the unexposed group.
 Note that the study will not be terminated if the target sample size is reached but will continue for the specified study period.